Banca Ifis Logo

 Materiality analysis

-In 2022, the Banca Ifis Group revised the process for updating the materiality analysis in accordance with the provisions of the Global Reporting Initiative with GRI Standard 3 ” Material Topics “, i.e. according to a process which requires the identification of the material issues to be included in the Non-Financial Statement on the basis of the impacts generated on the economy, society and the surrounding environment through the Group’s business activities (i.e. impact materiality).
+Starting from 2022, the Banca Ifis Group has launched a gradual process of updating the materiality analysis process in accordance with the provisions of the Global Reporting Initiative with GRI Standard 3 “Material Topics”, i.e. according to a process that requires identifying material topics to be included in the Non-Financial Statement on the basis of the impacts generated on the economy, society and the surrounding environment through the Group’s business activities (i.e. impact materiality).